TomStrepsil/web-toggle-point/packages/react-pointcuts/docs/README.md

 > ```
 > [!IMPORTANT]
 >
 > Since React 17 does not support suspense for code splitting during server-side rendering, where a `lazyComponentLoadStrategyFactory` strategy is used, this will preclude the use of Server-Side Rendering.
+You will receive the following:
+>
+> > ReactDOMServer does not yet support Suspense.

 > [!WARNING]
 > ### Use with NextJS